canonical/launchpad-manual/tutorials/creating-a-rock-build-using-apis.rst

 In this tutorial, we will be creating a new ``Rock`` build in Launchpad that points to an existing repository using APIs (no UI).
-Note that this tutorial can be used also to crete other kinds of builds.
+Note that this tutorial can be used also to create other kinds of builds.

 Pre-requisites
 ==============